-NEW WTCR TROPHY FOR INDEPENDENT RACERS IS GO FOR 2020
+WTCR TROPHY FOR INDEPENDENT RACERS CONTINUES IN 2021

 As well as chasing their own points and title, WTCR Trophy drivers will benefit from additional media exposure and promotional opportunities including dedicated TV interviews and social media posts.
 A section of FIAWTCR.com will be devoted to the WTCR Trophy, while drivers will take part in their own podium celebration and carry a WTCR Trophy logo on their car and overalls.

 Vernay: WTCR Trophy a fantastic experience and a great platform

 Jean-Karl Vernay raced in the WTCR with support from Audi’s customer racing department between 2018 and 2019.
 He then won the inaugural WTCR Trophy driving an Alfa Romeo Giulietta Veloce TCR by Romeo Ferraris for Team Mulsanne, claiming seven category wins and a 20-point winning margin over Gilles Magnus.
 “It was a fantastic experience to be in a little team with a lot more responsibility and I really loved it,” Vernay said.
 “We did great, got quicker and quicker and fought for the overall podium with our limited resources.
 It was a good challenge for me and I took it very seriously, putting in so much effort.
 We can all be proud of what we have achieved.
 It’s a great platform to compete at the front in the WTCR.”

 Rounds 1 and 2: WTCR Race of Germany, Nürburgring Nordschleife, June 3-5

 Rounds 3 and 4: WTCR Race of Portugal, Vila Real, June 26-27

 Rounds 5 and 6: WTCR Race of Spain, MotorLand Aragón, July 10-11

 Rounds 7 and 8: WTCR Race of Italy, Adria International Raceway, July 31-August 1